udexon/PhosCloudless/YAHUDI_PSN_FSR2.md

 Existing cloud computing services rely on centralized identity management for coordination and messaging.
 Our ID-less messaging system enables decentralized coordination as well as bridging amongst existing cloud infrastructure, resulting in Cloudless Computing.

- this leads to truly untraceable anonymous communications, which can further enhance exchanges of cryptocurrencies, national currencies and bullions, finally bringing cryptocurrencies to 99% of the masses.
+This leads to truly untraceable anonymous communications, which can further enhance exchanges of cryptocurrencies, national currencies and bullions, finally bringing cryptocurrencies to 99% of the masses.

 #### Ecosystem of Programming Languages and Division of Labour